kernel-community/services/CONTRIBUTING.md

 yarn workspace @kernel/admin start
 ```

-If you wanted to start the walelt, you would run:
+If you wanted to start the wallet, you would run:

 ```
 yarn workspace @kernel/wallet start